yashmurty/go-fun/db-connections-limit/README.md

 We see that both the tests ran successfully!
 RDS Proxy was able to manage this huge number of concurrent requests even for a database with such a minimal spec (db.t2.small = 1 vCPU, 2 GB Mem).
 Had we run the same test directly against the database, we would have immediately run into the error: `Error 1040: Too many connections`.

-Another point to note is, it would be a great idea to use RDS Proxy when serving serverless programs, since they tend to frequently open and close database connections.
-RDS Proxy would take away connection management from the database and do it by itself, hence wasting less memory resources of the database.

 ### Result Summary

 | DB Type    | DB Info    | Concurrent requests | Connection Open time | Error Count | Error Message                                                |